 I wanted to create something real.
 Something that you all as potentially interested parties could see in action rather than just a demo.
 So I completely reworked my day job companies website using the Adrenaline WordPress theme.

 I switched from using the Jupiter WordPress theme and Visual Composer, as they were slow as treacle.
 I can honestly say I am really impressed with the theme and the results achieved.
 I’ve still got some tinkering to do, however, actions speaker louder than words you can view my company’s website Media Plant here for a real-world example of what is possible.

 I do think ProteusThemes has covered all the bases here in the niche they are targeting.
 However, I must admit you don’t have to be in the extreme sports/holiday/resort industry to benefit from the theme.
 The company I work isn’t in this sector, so it shows you can think outside the box in terms of usage.back to menu ↑

 Save 15% off of the theme – discount code available!

-ProteusThemes were even kind enough to offer you my lovely readers a 15% off discount on the Adrenaline theme, the theme itself costs $59.00 and is available here to buy.
-All you have to do as add the following code on checkout:
+ProteusThemes were even kind enough to offer you, my lovely readers, a 15% off discount on the Adrenaline theme, the theme itself costs $59.00 and is available here to buy.
+All you have to do as add the following code at checkout:back to menu ↑

 - It's easy to use